 1. Top Load Washers

-Top load washers with an agitator are generally considered the ‘standard’ washer type.
+Agitator top load washers are generally considered the ‘standard’ washer type.
 The agitator is the central rod or part that is designed to move the clothes around and increase cleaning power.
 But that power comes at a cost.
 Top load washers with agitators tend to have less carrying capacity.
 They use more water, and are less gentle on fabrics due to the movement of the agitator.
 However, top load washing machines are generally less expensive and their wash cycles tend to be faster than other models.

 In terms of aesthetic, top load washers with agitators also are generally not among the most stylish-looking appliances.
 But top load machines keep you from having to stoop down to put clothes inside and also allow you to toss in stray socks or other forgotten laundry even while a cycle is running, something most front-load washers don’t allow for.